-For us at Engaging Interiors, our retail interior designer roll is all about achieving composition and balance within our interiors.
-A shop interior must be designed in a way that allows customers to flow easily around the space, and that gives the eyes a chance to rest and focus on particular items.
+For us at Engaging Interiors Limited, our retail interior designer roll is all about achieving composition and balance within our interiors.
+A shop interior must be designed in a way that allows customers to flow easily around the space.
+This gives the eyes a chance to rest and focus on particular items.

 Designing shop exteriors is just as important.
 Customers want to make an educated decision about whether to have a step inside the shop or not.
 Composition and lighting are key for any part of the shop interior that can be seen from outside.
 Great design works inside and out.